-The 60,000 square foot Arthur and Lea Powell Campus Center is one of the finest community-gathering facilities in the country.
-It features a cafeteria-dining room with panoramic hillside views, a forum/movie theatre, an "open air" food court, a cyber café, a night club, student organization offices, a center for cultural unity, a radio station, television station, meeting rooms, a formal Alumni Lounge, the University bookstore, mail room and TV lounge and student lounge.
+The 60,000 square foot Arthur and Lea Powell Campus Center built in 1994, features panoramic hillside views, a forum/movie theater, an "open air" food court, a night club, student organization offices, a radio station, the bike hub (bike rentals), meeting rooms, a formal Alumni Lounge, mail room, gaming space and student lounge.
+Resources found in Powell Campus Center are the Center for Student Involvement, Pamela Lavin Bernstein Center for Advising, Offices of Vice President of Student Affairs and the Dean of Student Wellbeing, the Institute for Cultural Unity and the University Barnes and Nobles Bookstore.